Wins for Workers: Legislation and Policy We Helped Get Passed

 Once-in-a-generation win on infrastructure investment.

 The Infrastructure Investment and Jobs Act (IIJA) became law on November 15, 2021, during a signing ceremony at the White House that began with a speech from a USW member.
 This law is an investment in our roads, bridges, ports, water systems, broadband, and more.
-It has the power to create and sustain USW jobs found throughout the infrastructure supply chain, while improving the safety and health of our communities and economic competitiveness.[2],[3]
+It is creating and sustaining USW jobs found throughout the infrastructure supply chain, while improving the safety and health of our communities and our nation’s economic competitiveness.[2],[3]

-Pro-worker direction at the National Labor Relations Board and more funds to do the work.
+Pro-worker direction at the National Labor Relations Board.

 Throughout the previous administration, we saw a continual weakening of workers’ rights at the hands of the National Labor Relations Board and its general counsel, Peter Robb.
 In moves large and small, they chipped away at our bargaining ability, gave more power to companies, and generally weakened unions.
 As one of the current President’s first moves on Inauguration Day, he forced Robb to vacate the post.[4]
 Since then, the President appointed a new general counsel and additional board members with union backgrounds.
 Their work is rebalancing the Board away from pro-corporate interests and toward workers’ rights.[5],[6] The NLRB has been underfunded for years while their caseload grows.
 Our union helped secure more federal funding in 2022 so more work can be done to protect workers.[7]